 Here’s the approach that I used to pay off my debt.

-The most important (and hardest) step in paying off your debt simply involved gathering all of the necessary data.
+The most important (and hardest) step in paying off your debt simply involves gathering all of the necessary data.
 Why is this so hard?
-Because, writing down how much you owe will force you to face your problems head on.
+Because writing down how much you owe will force you to face your problems head-on.